Current wants to digitize your kid’s allowance with an app and a debit card

 Current makes money by charging parents a subscription fee of $3/month per kid.

-Alongside the spending account attached to the kid’s debit card, Current also offers a Savings account and a Give account, where kids can put aside funds for their future or give to the charity of their choice.
+Alongside the spending account attached to the kid’s debit card, Current also offers a Savings account and a Giving account, where kids can put aside funds for their future or give to the charity of their choice.
 Current is working on building in parent access controls to the app so they can set aside savings, as well.

 Current just closed a $3.6 million seed round led by Expa and Human Ventures, with participation from Future Perfect Ventures and others.